startupjen/alarm-chromecast-hue/README.md

+# Dev learning project for a newbie, thanks for the code to learn and play with :)
 # Alarm 3

 Install this app, hook up some speakers and use the computer as an alarm clock.
 Controlled via a web interface.